 MP for Southend West and Leigh

-David Burton-Sampson is a Labour (Co-op) MP for Southend West and Leigh, elected in July 2024.
-He currently serves on the Women and Equalities Committee and has previously contributed to the Mental Health Bill and Crime and Policing Bill committees.
+David Burton-Sampson is a Labour (Co-op) MP for Southend West and Leigh, elected in 2024.
+He currently sits on the Women and Equalities Committee and has previously served on committees examining the Mental Health Bill [HL] and the Crime and Policing Bill.

 Declared financial interests include shareholdings (two entries) and gifts, benefits and hospitality from UK sources (one entry).